ghuiber/ghuiber.github.io/_posts/2015-03-07-shell-access-to-a-freenas-jail.md

 ### Why I did this

+I started down this path when I tried to set up [`mosh`](https://mosh.mit.edu/).
+There is a [mosh Chrome extension](https://chrome.google.com/webstore/detail/mosh/ooiklbnjmhbcgemelgfhaeaocllobloj?hl=en), but it didn't work for me so I thought mosh from Terminal might, so for that I had to figure out how to get to the jail from the Terminal.

+### Did it help me?

+As it turned out, mosh doesn't work with a FreeNAS jail because of a locale problem: it wants UTF-8; jails are C. So, now I have Terminal access to the jail, but it won't help mosh.
+Alternative: [this thread](https://forums.freenas.org/index.php?threads/install-mosh-on-freenas.25429/) convinced me that [`tmux`](http://tmux.sourceforge.net/) would be just as good for my needs.

+### Not really

-I just like the Terminal better than the browser-based shell, and I expect that it will be a nicer workflow as I interact with this jail to have two terminal windows open rather than toggle between a terminal window and the browser.
+tmux works equally well whether run in the browser or from Terminal.
+But I got Terminal ssh going.
+I might as well document how, and keep the notes.
+I do like the Terminal better than the browser-based shell.
+It may yet prove to be a nicer workflow as I interact with this jail to have two terminal windows open rather than toggle between a terminal window and the browser.
+But just for that chance alone, no, going to all this trouble wasn't really worth it.
+Sometimes experience is all you'll gain.

-But I really started down this path when I tried to set up [`MOSH`](https://mosh.mit.edu/) access to the jail from Terminal, and I got nowhere.
-Then [this thread](https://forums.freenas.org/index.php?threads/install-mosh-on-freenas.25429/) convinced me that [`tmux`](http://tmux.sourceforge.net/) would be just as good for my needs.